ratwolfzero/hopalong_python/README.md

 #### Statistical Comparison of Normalized Density Heatmap and Histogram Density Matrix

-Matrix Similarity for the shown images in the comparison panel
+Matrix Similarity in Dependence on the Number of Iterations for the Images shown in the Comparison Panel

 | Parameters              | Iterations       | Pearson Correlation Coefficient | Cosine Similarity |
 |-------------------------|------------------|---------------------------------|-------------------|